TZstatsADS/Spring2019-Proj4-group10/README.md

     + Xiaoxi Zhao: generate features 4-9, implemented svm model with parameter tunning, implemented the correction part to fit in the main project, concatenated the correction result with non-error words to perform evaluation part
     + Seungwook Han: Generated features 1-3, most frequent symbol feature, non-alphabetical symbols feature, brainstormed and outlined our error detection and correction pipeline with splitting of data, implemented character-wise evaluation metrics, described our implementation details for the project in main.Rmd
+    + Hongye Jiang: Genarated the features including bigram, Most frequent symbol, and Non-alphabetical symbols.
+Wrote an algorithm to determine if each word in OCR output is correct.
+Combined all these features and if-correct result together into one function for implementing SVM.
+Implemented word-wise evaluation metrics.
+Connected each part of this project, added comments and reran the whole project.
+Prepared for the presentation.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.